 Policy for Publication

-A gift is any item of value given to the University by a donor who expects nothing of significant value in return, other than recognition and disposition of the gift in accordance with the donor's wishes.
+A gift is any item of value given to the University by a donor (an individual or a philanthropic foundation/organization) who expects nothing of significant value in return, other than recognition and disposition of the gift in accordance with the donor's wishes.
 Both sponsored projects and gift-funded activities are externally supported, with funds provided typically in response to a request or proposal.
 This policy aims to address issues related strictly to gifts.
 Issues related to sponsored projects, contracts and grants are addressed separately in the Policy on Solicitation, Acceptance, and Administration of Sponsored Projects.

 Gifts can be in the form of a transfer of cash or in-kind donation (property, free of charge services, etc.), to the extent that the transferor does not receive consideration for the transfer.
 By way of illustration, and not as limitation, gifts include transfers which are pledges, bequests, endowments, and those which are “part-gift and part-sale.”

-The fundraising function of the University is primarily carried by the President Emeritus, the President, and the Development Committee of the Board of Trustees of AUAC.
-The Committee work is supported by the Development Coordinator.
-The above stated parties endorse and strive to follow the Code of Ethical Principles and Standards of Professional Practice adopted by the Association of Professional Fundraisers (see attached) in soliciting and accepting gifts for the University.
+It is crucial that the development activities be aligned with the strategic plan and priorities of the University.
+As such, the fundraising functions of the University are primarily carried out by the President and the Development Office of AUAC, assisted by the Board of Trustees of AUAC and its Development Committee.
+These parties endorse and strive to follow the Code of Ethical Principles and Standards of Professional Practice adopted by the Association of Professional Fundraisers in soliciting and accepting gifts for the University.

 Acceptance and Execution of Gifts

--Any agreement the amount or value of which exceeds $100,000 or, in the case of a research agreement or public service agreement, any agreement the value of which exceeds $500,000 (AUAC Bylaws Section 6.7(b)(ii)3, adopted September 2002); or
+* Any agreement the amount or value of which exceeds $100,000, or in case of research agreement or public service agreement, any agreement the value of which exceeds $500,000 (AUAC Bylaws Section 6.7(b)(ii)3, adopted September 2020); or

-For purposes of this limitation on the President’s authority, the dollar amount of a contract, grant, or gift is the amount of cash actually received or offered or pledged; or, if involving property, which is not cash, is equivalent to the fair market value of the property.
+For purposes of the above limitation on the President’s authority, the dollar amount of a contract, grant, or gift is the amount of cash actually received, offered or pledged; or, if involving property, which is not cash, is equivalent to the fair market value of the property.